Housing Choice Voucher Program

 INFORMATION FOR SECTION 8 APPLICANTS WHO APPLIED IN 2009:

 A computerized random lottery was completed and over 4,000 households were added to the MHC’s Section 8 waiting list.
 Initially all applicants should have received a letter via U.S. Mail indicating the status of their application.
-To check your status on the wait list go to www.waitlistcheck.com NOTE: It is each applicant’s responsibility to notify the MHC of any change of address—applicants are informed by U.S. Mail when their name reaches the top of the waiting list.
+NOTE: It is each applicant’s responsibility to notify the MHC of any change of address—applicants are informed by U.S. Mail when their name reaches the top of the waiting list.
 Information can be updated online via a secure Application Update Form.
-To update your address by U.S. Mail, please visit www.waitlistcheck.com Click the EMAIL button email us your change of address.
+To update your address by U.S. Mail, please mail or fax to MHC.
+Click the EMAIL button email us your change of address.
 To learn about the process for obtaining and using your Housing Choice Voucher once your name reaches the top of the waiting list.